 For the sake of clarity, here’s a look at some of the most significant regulations for operators in New Jersey:

-The history of New Jersey’s glamorous gambling mainly originates from Atlantic City, a contender to Nevada’s monopoly.
+New Jersey’s glamorous gambling history mainly originates from Atlantic City, a contender to Nevada’s monopoly.
 New Jersey is a top destination for gambling fanatics looking to have a fun weekend and place some bets on their favorite games.
-This is all thanks to the regulations put in place for protecting and supporting local casinos initially on land and now online as well.
+This is all thanks to the regulations to protect and support local casinos initially on land and now online.

-However, all was not lost because it is these conditions that provided the recipe for conversations around online gambling to enter the state of New Jersey.
-On February 2, 2013, the Governor of New Jersey, Chris Christie signed a law for the legislation of the online casino and poker sites.
-This was done in the hope that the state’s casinos would gain a competitive advantage through regulating online casinos and online poker games and also provide it with a financial boost.
+However, all was not lost because these conditions provided the recipe for conversations around online gambling to enter the state of New Jersey.
+As a result, on February 2, 2013, the Governor of New Jersey, Chris Christie, signed a law for the legislation on the online casino and poker sites.
+This was done hoping that the state’s casinos would gain a competitive advantage through regulating online casinos and online poker games and also provide it with a financial boost.

 In the years that followed, this hope was born.
-As a matter of fact, online casinos in New Jersey powered the state to its first year of casino revenue gains in 2016 after a decade of waiting.
-If it weren’t for the proceeds from internet betting sites, Atlantic City would have plummeted continuously into a yearlong slide.
-Therefore, bringing online casinos in the state has proven to be a wise decision.
+Online casinos in New Jersey powered the state to its first year of casino revenue gains in 2016 after a decade of waiting.
+If it weren’t for the proceeds from internet betting sites, Atlantic City would have continuously plummeted into a yearlong slide if.
+Therefore, bringing online casinos into the state has proven to be a wise decision.
 Consequently, both tax collectors and casinos are benefiting to the tune of millions of dollars.

 It’s a whole new world in New Jersey online gambling.
-Most experts agree that the choice to legally control internet-based gambling wasn’t the final political decision concerning betting in the state.
-Since New Jersey’s gambling industry is interconnected, any news relevant to land-based casinos matters to the online side to some degree.
+Most experts agree that the choice to control internet-based gambling legally wasn’t the final political decision concerning betting in the state.
+However, since New Jersey’s gambling industry is interconnected, any news relevant to land-based casinos matters to the online side to some degree.

-While we don’t know what the future holds regarding the changes in the state’s gambling regulations, we can only hope for the best.
-Chris Christie had announced that the states of New Jersey, Delaware and Nevada will be sharing player pools for online poker games in an unprecedented move.
+While we don’t know the future regarding the state’s gambling regulations changes, we can only hope for the best.
+Chris Christie had announced that the states of New Jersey, Delaware, and Nevada would be sharing player pools for online poker games in an unprecedented move.
 This is a sign that in a bid to expand the sector as a whole, states could, in the future, align their laws for further growth.
 However, as we speak, it seems like a farfetched thought.

-Right now, New Jersey residents will just have to make do with what’s currently offered.
-That’s because things are way better than they used to.
+Right now, New Jersey residents will have to make do with what’s currently offered.
+But, unfortunately, things are way better than they used to be.

-Since its launch in 2013, online casino gaming has generated about a billion dollars in revenue for Atlantic City casinos as well as their internet partners.
-With the market experiencing tremendous annual growth, collectively, it now earns operators in the Garden State over $20 million a month.
-Since its introduction, a little over five years ago, New Jersey’s online gambling market has not experienced a year-to-year decline in any month.
+Since its launch in 2013, online casino gaming has generated about a billion dollars in revenue for Atlantic City casinos and their internet partners.
+With the market experiencing tremendous annual growth, it now earns operators in the Garden State over $20 million a month.
+Since its introduction a little over five years ago, New Jersey’s online gambling market has not experienced a year-to-year decline.
 This has also opened up plenty of employment and job opportunities.